The GDD Prediction Model

 We fit the model using STAN, using the No-U-turn sampler (NUTS), a variant of Hamiltonian Monte Carlo.
 We use 4 chains of 2000 iterations each, treating the first 1000 iterations of each chain as a warm-up, for a total of 4000 Monte Carlo iterations to define our posterior distributions.
 The model described above is ultimately used to provide predictive distributions of mean intake for each dietary factor by country-year and subgroup.
 The output presented in this website are the medians, and 2.5th and 97.5th percentiles of these distributions.

-For GDD 2010—the project’s most recent iteration—model validity across different iterations was evaluated using cross-validation, randomly omitting 10% of the raw data and comparing the imputed intakes with the original raw data.
+For GDD 2010—the project’s previous iteration—model validity across different iterations was evaluated using cross-validation, randomly omitting 10% of the raw data and comparing the imputed intakes with the original raw data.

-For GDD 2015, we are currently completing work for 5-fold model cross-validation across all dietary factors to formally test the predictive ability of the GDD 2015 prediction model.
+For GDD 2018, we have completed 5-fold model cross-validation across all dietary factors to formally test the predictive ability of the GDD 2018 prediction model.
 In this established model validation method, the model raw data inputs are randomly divided into five groups (“folds”).
 In each round of testing, one group is dropped, the model is imputed based on the remaining data, and the ensuing predictions are then compared to the omitted raw data.
 This process is then repeated four more times for the remaining four groups, and an overall statistical estimate of model fit is generated.
-A summary of this work will be provided upon its completion in 2020.